HenrikBengtsson/jottr.org-blogdown/content/post/2020-07-11-future-future.apply-recent-improvements.md

 I'm working on cleaning up and harmonization the Future API even further.
 This is necessary so I can add some powerful features later on.
 One example of this cleanup is making sure that all types of futures are resolved in a local environment, which means that the `local` argument can be deprecated and eventually removed.
 Another example is to deprecate argument `persistent` for cluster futures, which is an "outlier" and remnant from the past.
 I'm aware that some of you use `plan(cluster, persistent=TRUE)`, which, as far as I understand, is because you need to keep persistent variables around throughout the lifetime of the workers.
 I've got a prototype of "sticky globals" that solves this problem differently, without the need for `persistent=FALSE`.
 I'll try my best to make sure everyone's needs are met.

 I've also worked with the maintainers of **[foreach]** to harmonize the end-user and developer experience of **foreach** with that of the **future** framework.
 For example, in `y <- foreach(...) %dopar% { ... }`, the `{ ... }` expression is now always evaluated in a local environment, just like futures.
 This helps avoid some quite common beginner mistakes that happen when moving from sequential to parallel processing.
 You can read about this change in the ['foreach 1.5.0 now available on CRAN'](https://blog.revolutionanalytics.com/2020/03/foreach-150-released.html) blog post by Hong Ooi.
-There is also [a discussion](https://github.com/RevolutionAnalytics/foreach/issues/2) on updating how **foreach** identifies global variables and packages so that it works the same as the **future** framework.
+There is also [a discussion](https://github.com/RevolutionAnalytics/foreach/issues/2) on updating how **foreach** identifies global variables and packages so that it works the same as in the **future** framework.

 Happy futuring!